KISTI-GlobalRnD/KISTI_DB_Manager/KISTI_DB_Manager/README.md

 # Summary

 Made by Young Jin Kim (kimyoungjin06@gmail.com)
-Birth: 2023.12.14
+Birth: 2023.02.05
-Last Update: 2023.01.17, YJ Kim
+Last Update: 2024.02.05, YJ Kim

-Disambiguate Organizations (or Companies, etc) and Authors.
+MariaDB/MySQL Handling for All type DB
-Start by analyzing the bibliography or patent.
+To preprocess, import, export and manage the DB

 # Introduction